-San Diego natives and entrepreneurs William and Anne Evans founded Evans Hotels in 1953 and the company has been a part of the fabric of America’s Finest City ever since, with two properties on Mission Bay and one in the prominent seaside community of La Jolla.
+The history of Evans Hotels begins with San Diego natives and entrepreneurs William and Anne Evans who founded Evans Hotels in 1953.
+The company has been a part of the fabric of America’s Finest City ever since, with two properties on Mission Bay and one in the prominent seaside community of La Jolla.

 The Bahia Resort Hotel was the first commercial lessee on Mission Bay, opening in early 1953 with 52 rooms after the City of San Diego offered several parcels of land for commercial development.
 The Evans family then acquired the right to develop land at the northwest corner of Mission Bay in 1958 for the Catamaran Resort Hotel and Spa.
 In April 2002 the Evans family opened the doors to The Lodge at Torrey Pines, a AAA Five Diamond resort that blends seamlessly into La Jolla’s Torrey Pines State Reserve and Torrey Pines Golf Course.

 San Diego’s Mission Bay is today a picturesque landscape defined by waving palm trees, water sports, and white sand beaches – a vision that few people could have imagined back in the 1940’s.
 The as-yet-undeveloped bay, located at the mouth of the San Diego River, was then a squalid marsh-like area.
 With the support of San Diegans (through bond measures) and private enterprise lease-holders, City of San Diego Planning Director Glenn Rick hoped to turn the area into the nation’s largest “aquatic park.”

 To accomplish this goal, the City offered several parcels up for bid, in the hope that various hotel, marina, theme park, and concession operators would jump at the opportunity to be the first to build on a new Mission Bay.
 But, in the early 1950’s, City budget-makers wondered who would step forward and take the risk.